zachanovak/MARS/manual/additional-features-manual.md

     document to the specified guidelines:

     1. All labels will have no whitespace before them.
-    2. Every other type of instruction will have one tab amount of whitespace before them.
+    2. Every other type of instruction will have one tab before them.
     3. All inline comments will be aligned with each other.
     4. Comments on their own line will not be changed (this includes the whitespace before them).